kcvanderlinden/ollama-caddy-authentication/README.md

-# ollama behind caddy authentication
+# Ollama behind caddy authentications
 **Goal**

 The goal of this repository is to provide a simple and secure solution for handling incoming requests to an Ollama API by using Caddy as a reverse proxy.